 One thing that decides the strength of your treehouse is the type of tree or group of trees you select.
 So how to choose a tree for treehouse more effectively?
-For that you must look at the factors which are a perfect indication of the fact that trees can handle the weight and design of the treehouse.
+For that, you must look at the factors that are a perfect indication of the fact that trees can handle the weight and design of the treehouse.

 Important Factors To Consider For Choosing A Tree For Treehouse